-~~ The primary purpose of the Our Karl Popper blog is to collect stories from the five continents about how the philosopher, Karl Popper, has made a difference in people’s lives; i.e. how Popper has acted as a source of insight either directly, through face-to-face interactions with him, or indirectly through his students, research assistants, associates and the large volume of work that he left behind.
+~~ The primary purpose of the Our Karl Popper blog is to collect stories from from all corners of the world about how the philosopher, Karl Popper, has made a difference in people’s lives; i.e. how Popper has acted as a source of insight and inspiration either directly through face-to-face interactions with him or indirectly through his students, research assistants, associates and the large volume of work that he left behind.

 The idea for this blog formed in the summer of 2020 in the course of a series of conversations with Rafe Champion, the human behind The-Rathouse blog which was designed by Rafe ‘s wife, Kilmeny Niland(†).
 Rafe, who lives in Sydney, Australia, shared with me his correspondence with Karl Popper, and told me various fascinating stories of how he had gotten to know Karl Popper and his research assistants and students.
 For example, Rafe exchanged letters with Popper’s Ph.D student, William “Bill” Bartley III and after Bill died, Rafe was invited to California to discuss ways and mean to deal with Bill’s literary estate.
 Similarly, Rafe remained in touch with Jeremy Shearmur, Popper’s research assistant in the 1970s, whom Rafe got to know when he visited Popper in Penn, Wycombe, UK.
 Rafe attended the 2002 Centenary Karl Popper Congress in Vienna, Austria, the same year that The-Rathouse blog went live.
 In Vienna, Rafe made the acquaintance with two other research assistants of Popper, David Miller and Joseph “Joe” Agassi who was Popper’s very first Ph.D. student.
 Both helped and encouraged Rafe to publish his work on Karl Popper.
 They also introduced Rafe to other Popperians, bringing Rafe eventually in touch with Karl Popper’s last research assistant, Mark Notturno.

 This brings me to the second function for this blog – to become a testimony to the tireless work of all those who have helped generate global awareness among the general public about Karl Popper’s philosophy as soon as the Internet was up and running in the mid 90s.
 It was at about that time that I had discovered the work of Karl Popper and I was reading whatever I could put my hands on.
 I subscribed to all the relevant websites that existed at that time and the only one to my knowledge that has survived is the Karl Popper web of Ray Scott Percival.
-But new websites kept emerging and anyone with access to the Internet could learn about the philosophy of Karl Popper and why it matters to grasp the core of his system that has been popularized under the name of critical rationalism.
+New websites kept emerging and anyone with access to the Internet could learn about the philosophy of Karl Popper and why it matters to grasp the core of his system that has been popularized under the name of critical rationalism or CRITRAT among the younger generation.

-I would like to recognize the work of the following people who have helped and are still helping spread the message of Popper’s philosophy via the Internet:
+I would like to draw attention to the work of the following people who have helped and are still helping spread the message of Popper’s philosophy via the Internet:

 - Matt Dioguardi, together with his co-bloggers, Bruce Caithness, Rafe Champion & Lee Kelly, and Facebook group moderators, Bruce Caithness, Alhaji Dada, Ray Scott Percival & Phil Wood, for their work on the Critical Rationalism Blog and Critical Rationalism Facebook group respectively.